All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Testosterone and Hormonal Effects

 A common concern among men considering Ta1 is whether it affects testosterone levels.
-Based on available research and clinical experience, Ta1 does not directly impact testosterone production, luteinizing hormone (LH), or follicle-stimulating hormone (FSH).
+Based on available research and clinical experience, Ta1 doesn't directly impact testosterone production, luteinizing hormone (LH), or follicle-stimulating hormone (FSH).
 Its mechanism of action targets immune cells (T-cells, NK cells, dendritic cells) rather than the hypothalamic-pituitary-gonadal axis.

 Men using testosterone replacement therapy (TRT) or other hormonal treatments can generally use Ta1 concurrently, though they should inform their prescribing physician about all medications and peptides in use.